pandoc-jp/pandoc-doc-ja/src-md/users-guide.md

   ~ For AsciiDoc output format (`-t asciidoc`) it will appear verbatim
     surrounded by `latexmath:[$...$]` (for inline math) or `[latexmath]++++\[...\]+++` (for display math).
-    For AsciiDoctor output format (`-t asciidoctor`) the LaTex delimiters (`$..$` and `\[..\]`) are omitted.
+    For AsciiDoctor output format (`-t asciidoctor`) the LaTeX delimiters (`$..$` and `\[..\]`) are omitted.

 Texinfo